Government Schemes

 Department of Financial Services, Ministry of Finance

-Stand Up India facilitates bank loans between ₹10 lakh and ₹1 crore to at least one Scheduled Caste (SC) or Scheduled Tribe (ST) borrower and at least one woman borrower per bank branch for setting up a greenfield enterprise in manufacturing, services, agri-allied activities, or trading.
+Stand Up India facilitates bank loans between 10 lakh and 1 crore rupees to at least one Scheduled Caste (SC) or Scheduled Tribe (ST) borrower and at least one woman borrower per bank branch for setting up a greenfield enterprise in manufacturing, services, agri-allied activities, or trading.
+The scheme was launched in 2016 with the explicit aim of addressing the historical credit gap faced by women and reserved-category entrepreneurs.
+Loans are composite facilities combining term loan and working capital, with repayment up to 7 years and an 18-month moratorium.
+CGTMSE coverage enables collateral-free lending under the scheme.

 Startup India